 To begin cooking great, authentic Turkish food, you’ll be happy to know that you won’t need to buy many extra tools and equipment.
 If you already love to cook, you’ll probably have many of the things you need already.
 You can also substitute similar tools you have on hand that will get the job done.

 Here is a list of things you can get to help you make and serve your favorite Turkish recipes in the most authentic way possible.

-- Mortar and Pestle – A good mortar and pestle is handy for crushing small amounts of nuts and seeds, garlic, cracking peppercorns and blending together spices.
+- Mortar and Pestle: A good mortar and pestle are handy for crushing small amounts of nuts and seeds, garlic, cracking peppercorns and blending together spices.
 Those made of marble or ceramic are the best, but wooden ones also work well, especially for dry ingredients.

-- Şiş – Flat metal skewers for cooking ‘shish kebab’ and other Turkish kebabs on the grill.
-The Best Skewers For Grilling
+- Şiş: Flat metal skewers for cooking ‘shish kebab’ and other Turkish kebabs on the grill.

 It’s always nice to present Turkish dishes the way they’re served in Turkey.
-Turkish coffee mugs and tulip-shaped glass tea cups are essential to serving these hot beverages the traditional way.
+Turkish coffee mugs and tulip-shaped glass teacups are essential to serving these hot beverages in the traditional way.

 - Turkish coffee cups: Tiny, delicate cups and saucers are made especially for Turkish coffee.
 They are much smaller than a teacup and most espresso cups.
 In a bind, you can use small single espresso cups as a substitute.

 - Tea glasses and small teaspoons: Only recently has drinking Turkish black tea from a mug become acceptable.
 Traditionally, tea is consumed from small, tulip-shaped glasses that sit in their own little saucer serves as a spoon rest after you stir, as well as catches any drips.